 Because children are free with adult registration, the cost is substantially lower.
 In the case of children, the hotel allows two children to a room with two adults (their parents) which could be best organized by letting us know in advance who is coming.
 In short, children are covered by their parents’ accommodations.
 In the case of lunch and dinner, the cost is once again much lower at $22.00 per day.
 It has a lot of children’s favorites as well.
-(Although this will not fall during a fast period, Friday is still a Fast day, so I am keeping this from 2012: “This does not mean that we are free to eat everything on the buffet table because it’s there.
+(Although this will not fall during a fast period, Friday is still a Fast day, so I am keeping this from the original FAQ in 2012: “This does not mean that we are free to eat everything on the buffet table because it’s there.
 Nor do I wish to have a discussion on the canons related to travelling and fasting.
 Nor do I want to discuss Western and Eastern uses on the Dormition Fast.
 Please discuss with your spiritual father.”)

 I see that the hotel provides breakfast– but what about lunch and dinner?
 Is there a restaurant?